Chalazion and its homeopathic treatment without surgery

 Symptoms of Chalazion

-If you are prone to get recurrent eye infection or chalazion, here are a few tips to prevent it:
+If you are prone to getting recurrent eye infections or chalazion, here are a few tips to prevent it:

 • Wash your hands before touching your eyes.

-• Clean your contact lenses, glasses properly before using it.
+• Clean your contact lenses, and glasses properly before using them.

 • Avoid eye makeup.